• Home

 Is it possible to bake these quick vegetarian samosas instead of frying them?

 Of course!
 Baking is a better and less messy choice.
-Brush a little oil on all sides of your assembled samosas and bake them at 400°F (200°C) for 15 to 20 minutes, flipping them halfway through, until they are golden brown and crispy.
-They won’t be as crispy as fried, but they taste excellent and are much lighter.
+Brush a little oil on all sides of your assembled samosas and bake them at 400°F (200°C) for 15 to 20 minutes, flipping halfway through, until brown and crispy.
+They won’t be as crowded, but they taste excellent and are much lighter.

 How long do samosas made with potatoes and peas last?

 You can keep cooked samosas in the fridge for 3 to 4 days if you put them in an airtight container.
-To get the best texture, heat them up in an oven or air fryer at 350°F for 5 to 8 minutes to make them crisp again.
+To get the best texture, you heat the peas in an oven or air fryer at 350°F for 10 minutes, then crisp them again.
 Reheating in the microwave works, but it makes the wrapper soft instead of crispy.

 How can I seal samosa wrappers the fastest?

 Using a little water is the quickest and most reliable way.
 After putting in the filling, dip your finger in water and run it along the edges of the wrapper.
 Then press down hard to make a tight seal.
-This stops the filling from leaking while it’s cooking.
-Check to see if there are any air pockets inside.
+This stops the filling from leaking while it’s cooking and prevents any air pockets from forming inside.

 Can you freeze these quick vegetarian samosas?